ambrosus/sdk-java/README.md

 # Ambrosus Java/Android SDK

-The Ambrosus Java/Android development kit makes it easy for developers to interact with the Ambrosus Network via the Ambrosus Node API (https://ambrosus.docs.apiary.io/#).
+The Ambrosus Java/Android development kit makes it easy for developers to interact with the Ambrosus Network via the [Ambrosus Node API](https://ambrosus.docs.apiary.io/#).
 It is designed to encapsulate most of the Ambrosus Network and Node API implementation details and to also allow third-party developers to focus on the underlying business logic implementation of their respective solutions.

 When it comes to software requirements, both Java/Android SDK versions require Java 8.
 Meanwhile, the Android version is also compatible with Android API 19+ (Android 4.4).

 This document itself, provides an overview of the core classes and key features of the Java/Android SDK.
 It functions to introduce the key concepts of the Ambrosus Network, and to also provide a step by step guide to creating, retrieving, and searching for assets and events (among other features).
-The document begins by explaining how to get started with Java 6+.
+The document begins by explaining how to get started with AmbrosusSDK on different platforms.
 Next, an overview of the key concepts within the Ambrosus Network is provided (for those in need of a more thorough introduction to the basic concepts of the Ambrosus Network please refer to: https://tech.ambrosus.com/#core).
 Third, the key features of the Java/Android SDK are explained: such features range from retrieving assets and events by ID’s to using custom data models.
 Finally, to conclude the Ambrosus Viewer is included as a Demo App for prospective developers to make use of.

 * [Getting started](#getting-started)
   * [Java 8](#java-8)